This page will tell you what could happen if you don't pay your Council Tax and how we can help you if you can't pay.

 Debt Problems - where to get advice

-If you are having serious debt problems, please see the related page 'Serious debt problems & debt advice'.
+If you are having serious debt problems, please see the related page 'Serious debt problems and debt advice'.
 Please also see the external links section for links to other money and debt advice websites which give help and advice to people in debt.